 Successful sales organizations recommend that their sales staff spend 30 to 40% of their work week prospecting for leads.
 This is not punishment from an overworked, out-of-touch manager to a new sales agent.
 Experienced sales professionals know that activity breeds results and while the newfound salesperson will unlikely close every deal they get in front of, persistence will help them obtain the results they are seeking.

 Since we are in the independent insurance industry, let’s apply this logic to a new agency owner.
-Of the thousands of agents that we have interacted with over the last 15 years, most of the agents looking to start their own independent insurance agency have the following backgrounds.
+Of the thousands of agents that we have interacted with over the last 15 years, most of the agents looking to start an independent insurance agency have the following backgrounds.
 They are transitioning from a captive agency owner to start an independent agency; they were a producer for a captive agent, or they were a producer for an independent agency owner.
 Of course, we have had real estate agents, mortgage brokers, title companies etc., but they are less frequent than the rest.

 What most of these agents have in common is while they may have grown or managed large books of business in the captive or independent channel, they have either sold or walked away from those books of business when exiting.
 As a result, many agents start from scratch.
 They have no premium on the books, they have no clients yet, and now they have the increased expense burden that comes with running a business.
 So, how do you get started, how do you generate enough sales to run the office, pay your mortgage, feed your family?
 Activity.
 Sit at your desk and stare long and hard at your phone and we promise it will not ring with clients wanting you to sell them something.